The nonequilibrium evolution near the phase boundary: Introduction

+To quantify the RT of a sample, the average of RT is introduced.
+It has been demonstrated that at the critical temperature, the average of RT follows a power-law increase with system size, and the dynamic exponent is consistent with the dynamic model A~\cite{1977,Roth}.
+This implies that the average of RT well represents the relaxation time defined analytically.
+Moreover, the third and fourth cumulants of the order parameter on the crossover side oscillate around zero, and then converge to their equilibrium values.
+The sign of the third cumulants can be negative, consistent with those obtained from dynamical equations~\cite{Mukherjee,Nahrgang}.
+These facts suggest that the single-spin flipping dynamics effectively describe the dynamical relaxation near the CP, and therefore provides a new numerical way to explore nonequilibrium evolution.

-In this letter, we employ this method to investigate the nonequilibrium evolution near the phase boundary of the 3D Ising model.
-We begin by considering random initial configurations and present the average of RT on the phase plane for a specific system size of $L=60$.
-Subsequently, we discuss the self-averaging properties of RT at the phase boundary.
-Furthermore, we provide and analyze the results obtained from starting the simulations with a high-temperature state and a polarized initial state.
+In this paper, we employ this numerical way to investigate the nonequilibrium evolution near the entire phase boundary of the 3D Ising model.
+Firstly, to demonstrate the relaxation features, we start from a random initial configuration and present the average of RT on the phase plane for a specific system size of $L=60$.
+Secondly, to reveal the randomness which causes the relaxation features, we study the self-averaging properties of RT.
+Thirdly, to see the influence of initial condition, we parallelly provide and discuss the results obtained from a given high-temperature initial state and a polarized initial state.
 Finally, we conclude with a brief summary.